mcgsjoyner/BioEvents/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

+$ make test-all
-$ bump2version patch # possible: major / minor / patch
+$ pdm bump patch # see https://github.com/carstencodes/pdm-bump for version options
 $ git push
-$ git push --tags

-Travis will then deploy to PyPI if tests pass.